theQRL/hyperion/docs/control-structures.rst

 .. note::

-    Panic exceptions used to use the ``invalid`` opcode before Solidity 0.8.0, which consumed all gas available to the call.
+    Panic exceptions used to use the ``invalid`` opcode before Hyperion 0.8.0, which consumed all gas available to the call.
     Exceptions that use ``require`` used to consume all gas until before the Metropolis release.